anphetamina/CoText/README.md

 - Improve documentation

 ### :unlock: Security concerns
-The security was not our first priority in this stage.
+The security was not our first priority in this project.
-A non exhaustive list of issues is the following:
+A non exhaustive list of known issues is the following:
 - SQLInjection protection in many parametric queries based on user given values
 - Use an hash function to avoid storing the password in clear
 - Use safer random generator functions and algorithm
-- Some kind of DoS attack could represent an issue
+- Some kind of particular attacks can cause DoS on the server.
+This represents a scalability/security issue